Baby Boomers:

 Active Lifestyles and Environmental Consciousness

-Although many images of this generation portray them relaxing, traveling and enjoying retirement, 40 percent of them are employed full or part-time or are self-employed.
+Although many images of this generation portray them relaxing, traveling and enjoying retirement, 40% of them are employed full or part-time or are self-employed.
 Many are still career-focused and enjoy working.
 Like many Boomers, I love setting and achieving goals, earning rewards and, even more importantly, being creative and productive.
 I have gotten tremendous gratification from writing for unique audiences and presenting psychological and spiritual information that I have spent decades acquiring and want to share before my time, energy and money do not allow me to do so.

 Although members of Generation Z have been criticized for spending too much time on their mobile phones and other electronic devices, Baby Boomers are becoming more familiar with technology including social media.
 Statistics tell us that they have increased their social media time while Gen Z has decreased theirs.
 Like Gen Zs they are creating “content.”
 Many of my Boomer friends spend enormous amounts of time looking at YouTube, following gurus who share ideas about health, diets, exercise, investments, daily thoughts for improved happiness . . . the list is endless.
 Seminars are filled with attentive Boomers.
 They are wary of advertising, however, as they’re concerned about false advertising or that the ads do not address their specific needs and desires.
 Many spend time playing video games or solving various kinds of puzzles.